Sowing the Seeds of Love

-Background

-The song incorporates a number of musical styles and recording techniques, with a number of reviewers considering it a pastiche of the Beatles, produced in a tempo and style reminiscent of their late 1960s output, even for the use of a brief trumpet line very similar to the one that can be heard in "Penny Lane".
-It was written in June 1987, during the week of the UK General Election in which Margaret Thatcher and the Conservative Party won a third consecutive term in office.
-The election prompted Roland Orzabal to take an interest in politics, with a special interest in socialism.
-At the time of its release, he considered this to be the most overtly political song that Tears for Fears had ever recorded.
-The lyrics refer to Thatcher's election win with "Politician granny with your high ideals, have you no idea how the majority feels?"

-Elsewhere, the song takes a dig at fellow musician Paul Weller with the line "Kick out the style, bring back The Jam" (Weller was performing with The Style Council at the time).
+Composition

-The song's title was inspired by a radio programme that Orzabal had heard at the time about folk song collector Cecil Sharp.
-One of the songs was called "The Seeds of Love", which Sharp learned from a gardener called Mr. England (reflected in the lyric "Mr. England sowing the seeds of love"). in 1903.
+The song's title was inspired by a radio programme that Roland Orzabal had heard at the time about the folk song collector Cecil Sharp.
+One of the songs that Sharp collected was called "The Seeds of Love", which he learned from a gardener called Mr. England, which was reflected in the lyric "Mr. England sowing the seeds of love".
 Sharp overheard John England singing the song, and was inspired to look more deeply into English traditional songs.
-The Seeds of Love was therefore the first song that Sharp collected, and the one that sparked the English folk song revival.
+"The Seeds of Love" was therefore the first song that Sharp collected, and the one that sparked the English folk song revival.

+Orzabal wrote the song in June 1987 during the week of the UK General Election in which Margaret Thatcher and the Conservative Party won a third consecutive term in office.
+The election prompted him to take an interest in politics, with a special interest in socialism due to Thatcher's attitudes towards the working class.
+At the time of its release in 1989, Orzabal considered this to be the most overtly political song that Tears for Fears had ever recorded.
+The lyrics refer to Thatcher specifically with the line "Politician granny with your high ideals, have you no idea how the majority feels?"

+Elsewhere, the song takes a dig at fellow musician Paul Weller with the line "Kick out the style, bring back the jam" as Orzabal felt Weller had lost touch with his working class political outlook after the dissolution of his previous band The Jam in lieu of the less political material he was writing with his current band The Style Council.
+In the third verse, the lyrics mention a sunflower, which references a piece of graffiti that Orzabal found on a wall near his house in London.